 If you’re thinking of visiting Wanaka in winter and are looking for the best places to eat, must-do experiences or just seeking inspiration on what to do while you’re there, we’ve put together this guide to help you!
 Here are 30 Things to do in Wanaka in winter.
 Warning: may induce serious wanderlust.

 But first, watch this.

 Sorry, but this has to be number one.
 As soon as you get to Wanaka you’re going to fall in love with it, like I and everybody else who goes there has, and want to come back again.
 If you’re visiting in winter you’re going to see how beautiful it is and desperately want to come back in summer so you can swim in Lake Wanaka!

-For a once-in-a-lifetime experience you will never, ever forget, take a scenic flight with Aspiring Helicopters over some of the world’s most breathtaking landscapes.
+For a once-in-a-lifetime experience, you will never, ever forget, take a scenic flight with Aspiring Helicopters over some of the world’s most breathtaking landscapes.
 Then, land on top of the Isobel Glacier and marvel at the feeling of being on top of the world, with not a single footprint in the perfect white powder all around you.
-Make a table and chairs out of the snow and have yourself the most incredible champagne picnic of your entire life. // Find Aspiring Helicopters here.
+Find Aspiring Helicopters here.

 6. Visit the Wanaka tree